-When we first met Dahlma Llanos-Figueroa, Wendy and I were fangirling because we read Daughters of the Stone several years ago and loved it.
-Dahlma had just obtained the rights from St. Martin's Press (SMP) and wanted to independently publish a 10th Anniversary ed. of the title.
-I offered my services to help her create a social media presence, because she already had an existing database of followers eagerly awaiting her next book.
-It has been an incredible journey coaching Dahlma as she discovered Instagram and Twitter and began thinking strategically about the release of her novel.
-The word that comes to mind is serendipitous, because Cristina and I met while working at SMP, it's only fitting that today we have taken an SMP title re-released it as a trade paperback edition via IngramSpark.
-The services my team provided Dahlma are tangible and measurable, however the friendship that has evolved, is truly priceless.
+It has been an incredible journey coaching Dahlma as she discovered Instagram and Twitter and began thinking strategically about the release of her 10th Anniversary edition.
+The word that comes to mind is serendipitous.
+Cristina and Vivian met while working at SMP; and found themselves some 15 years later, taking on an SMP out-of-print title (Daughters of the Stone) and re-releasing it as a trade paperback edition via IngramSpark's Print-on-Demand.
+The services the Artea Creative collective provided Dahlma are tangible and measurable, however, the friendship that has evolved is truly priceless.

 Social Media Coaching